 - Providing technical assistance for the nonpoint source sector under Clean Water Act section 319 in areas of nutrient management such as agricultural management practices, management of onsite disposal systems and urban/suburban green infrastructure practices.

-- Providing training and monitoring support to states/tribes in developing and refining water quality standards, reporting on water quality conditions, listing impaired waters, issuing and enforcing discharge permits, managing nonpoint sources, protecting good quality waters, setting priorities for water quality management, tracking changes in water quality over time, and evaluating the effectiveness of restoration and protection actions.
+- Providing training and monitoring support to states/tribes in developing and refining water quality standards, reporting on water quality conditions, listing impaired waters, developing Total Maximum Daily Loads (TMDLs), issuing and enforcing discharge permits, managing nonpoint sources, protecting high quality waters, setting priorities for water quality management, and tracking changes in water quality over time.

 - Awarding grants to states for operating nonpoint source management programs (Clean Water Act section 319 program).
 The activities supported by these programs may include implementation of state nonpoint source management plans, state regulatory and non-regulatory programs, watershed prioritization and planning, develop TMDL development, and nonpoint source monitoring.

 - Providing opportunities for partnerships to control the impacts of nutrient pollution through the clean water state revolving fund (CWSRF) and the drinking water state revolving fund (DWSRF).